Written by Dr. Marcelle Landestoy, DVM

 Many dogs with vWD do not exhibit any outward symptoms despite having the disease.

-Others may show spontaneous bleeding from the oral mucous membranes, vagina, nose, or urinary bladder.
+Others may show spontaneous bleeding from the oral mucous membranes, genitalia, nose, or urinary bladder.

 Signs of mucosal surface hemorrhage affect the following areas: